Strip Down & Rust Removal

 Rick,

 Stumbled across your article on the web about your old Dart yesterday.
 I know you had seen it about a year ago, but I believe that we had it slowed down at the time to 11.90's.
-We are still running it slower to try and help save the engine but back in November, we opened it up just to see what it would do with new Hooker Super Comp headers.
-It had been running 11.50's with 2.5" Flowmaster mufflers on it and the evacuation tubes disconnected.
+We are still running it slower to try and help save the engine but back in november, we opened it up just to see what it would do with new Hooker Super Comp headers.
+It had been running 11.50's with 2.5" flowmaster mufflers on it and the evacuation tubes disconnected.

 The air was pretty good and we got an 11.28 @ 117.5 out of it.
 This is also with less gear than the car used to have.
 I blew the 4.89's about 3 years ago and put 4.56's in it.
 The amazing part of this is that we are cutting 1.49-1.50 60 foot times that are comparable to cars that run in the high 10's.
 Right now, the car is severely tire limited and could go faster if launched at a higher rpm.
 My brother in law mad a pass in the car and left at 3800 instead of 3000.
 It ran an 11.30 out the back but the 60' time slipped to 1.55 which indicates the car was spinning pretty hard on the line.